 Rimadyl has saved lives and benefited millions of dogs.
 Today, most veterinarians will warn owners about the possible side effects of any drug, including Rimadyl.

-- Rimadyl can control inflammation and reduce pain for dogs.
+- Rimadyl can control inflammation and reduce pain in dogs.

 - Easy to administer available as a chewable tablet or caplet

-- Can be given as a single daily dose
+- It can be given as a single daily dose

 - Well tolerated by dogs